whiprandolph/bestseller/notes.md

 * make sure all _ and * and ** become bold/underlined
 * remove all ** edit marks
 * make all riot police images the same size
-* add hawks hunting pic?
 * rename ODOC Zap chapter? would they have said it was successful at any time?
 Or not humble/too triumphant?
-* verify all citations copied from odoc to tdr as needed.
-* verify all cites in book are in zotero
-* verify all subheadings are #### (or smaller) not ###
 * verify capitalization of god/God at each point: God when it's a meaningful reference, "god" when people are having "faith" in bullshit
-* fix formatting of part intro pages - need visible title centered w/newline between part x and title.
-* play with page margins to get more text on a page, shrink page count.
-* play with font size slightly - small changes can have big efffect on page count due to whole paragraphs getting shifted around
 * verify part/chapter formatting is correct in epub, esp preface material and post-material
-* scan for common phrases and ensure they're not overused too close to each other - stand for what's right, healthy culture / unhealthy culture, etc.
-* vertical center the part names
 * Chapter number fixup: Scan for "Chapter" and verify all references are correct, including within a couple chapters
 * make sure there aren't any pages with just 2-5 lines.
 Word-craft as needed.
 * scan for 'integrity of service' and ensure any explanations are after definition
-* add check to verify all chapters start at "##" depth
 * A few places where I end statements with "and more" or "countless others" - can seem ambiguous, making expanding on this with more specific statements would be more strong, "plenty of "and so on"
 * scan for common phrases and ensure they're not repeated too close to each other.
   * healthy culture